The 67th Tamiya Pachi Contest “Bronze Prize” . I built this in August 2007.

 This time, the Tamiya kit includes belt type caterpillar, but the mold is not enough to contest and I choose the Modelkasten caterpillar.
 Reality is improved by these parts.
 Assembly was not so bothersome.

-Because the attached figure was uniform of the Eastern Front, I skipped to make figures.
+Because the attached figure was uniform of the Eastern Front, I skipped making figures.
 I had forgotten to erase parting line at the center of the artillery.
 It was necessary to erase obviously now that I saw the real tank photograph.

 I have forgotten because I want to paint early and I was in a hurry.
 The barrels have inclined at the left, but I don’t know why…